 On Saturday January 31, 2016, Susan Franzetti participated in a Lake Forest Open Lands Association’s Center for Conservation Leadership seminar where she worked with high school students who presented a spirited debate on the important environmental issues of light pollution and the use of single use plastic water bottles.
 The students made balanced and compelling cases on both sides of each issue.

-Chambers USA 2015 ranked Nijman•Franzetti LLP as a Band 1 – Leading Firm for Environmental Law in Illinois, and ranked Susan Franzetti and Jennifer Nijman as Band 1- Leading Individuals.
+Chambers USA 2015, 2016, and 2017 ranked Nijman•Franzetti LLP as a Band 1 – Leading Firm for Environmental Law in Illinois, and ranked Susan Franzetti and Jennifer Nijman as Band 1- Leading Individuals.
 Chambers noted that Nijman•Franzetti is known for “Environmental boutique advising on litigation, transactions and the full range of enforcement-related work.
 Expertise includes air, water and land work.”